Secession in China

 Secession in China refers to several secessionist movements in the People's Republic of China.
-Many current separatist movements in China arise from the country's ethnic issues.
+Many current separatist movements in China arise from racism and other issues.
 Some of the factors that have created these ethnic issues include history, nationalism, economic and political disparity, religion, and other factors.
 China has historically had tensions between the majority Han and other minority ethnic groups, particularly in rural and border regions.
-Historically other ruling ethnicities, such as the Manchu of the early-Qing dynasty, experienced ethnic issues as well.
+Historically, other ruling ethnicities, such as the Manchu of the early-Qing dynasty, experienced ethnic issues as well.

 Legal basis

 Republic of China

 Kuomintang leader Sun Yat-sen issued a statement calling for the right of self-determination of all Chinese ethnic groups at a party conference in 1924:

 “The Kuomintang can state with solemnity that it recognizes the right of self-determination of all national minorities in China and it will organize a free and united Chinese republic.”

 People’s Republic of China

-The 1931 constitution of the Chinese Soviet Republic accepted secession as legal with article 14 stating “The Soviet government of China recognizes the right of self-determination of the national minorities in China, their right to complete separation from China, and to the formation of an independent state for each national minority.”
+The 1931 constitution of the Chinese Soviet Republic accepted secession as legal, with article 14 stating “The Soviet government of China recognizes the right of self-determination of the national minorities in China, their right to complete separation from China, and to the formation of an independent state for each national minority.”
 However, the CCP's change from a revolutionary group to the dominant state power in 1949 led to this language being left out of later constitutions and any legal chance for secession disappeared from Chinese law.